KittyGiraudel/sass-guidelines/index.md

 Coming back to choosing your compiler.
 Actually, it all depends on your project.
 If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.
 Also, be aware that Ruby Sass will always be the reference implementation and will always lead LibSass in features.

 On non-Ruby projects that need a workflow integration, LibSass is probably a better idea since it is mostly dedicated to being wrapped.
-So if you want to use, let's say NodeJS, [node-sass](https://github.com/sass/node-sass) is all chosen.
+So if you want to use NodeJS for example; [node-sass](https://github.com/sass/node-sass) provides binding between NodeJS and LibSass.